owldance/hootNAS/documentation/README.md

 to the hootNAS software.
 * [Web API](/webapi/README.md) - The hootNAS API, which is the interface to the hootNAS software.
-* [hootNAS CLI](/tty/README.md) - The hootNAS command line interface, which is the interface to the hootOS.
+* [hootNAS bash scripts](/scripts/README.md) - Various bash scripts used by the hootNAS software.

 ## Concepts